nim-lang/Nim/doc/tut1.rst

 *procedure* is needed.
 You might be used to them being called *methods* or *functions* in other languages, but Nim `differentiates these concepts <tut1.html#procedures-funcs-and-methods>`_.
-In Nim new procedures are defined with the `proc` keyword:
+In Nim, new procedures are defined with the `proc` keyword:

 .. code-block:: nim
     :test: "nim c $1"